JSS95/dawiq/doc/source/user-guide/multi-dcls.rst

 Constructing the model
 ----------------------

-We construct a model with three rows which stores the dataclass type and data.
+We construct a model with three items, each storing the dataclass type and the data.

 .. tabs::